 Abridged accounts contain a simpler balance sheet (signed by a director) and a simpler profit and loss account (optional).
 You will decide whether you wish us to send a copy of the director’s report and profit and loss account to Companies House.
 Be aware filing abridged accounts means less information about your company will be publicly available from Companies House.

-Corporation Tax is the fourth largest (after Income Tax, National Insurance contributions and VAT) source of government revenue in the UK.
-Corporation Tax is a corporate tax levied on the profits made by:
+Did you know that Corporation Tax is the fourth largest (after Income Tax, National Insurance contributions and VAT) source of government revenue in the UK?
+As the name suggests, it is a corporate tax levied on the profits made by:

 - Entities registered overseas with permanent establishments in the UK.